graphicore/varla-varfo/explorations/calibrate/index.md

  * accurate design, especially for [fixed media](#excursion-the-tale-of-fixed-media)

-This article is about enabling CSS-authors to work with real-world physical measurements and to make it easier to do so.
+This article is about enabling CSS-authors to work with real-world physical measurements, and to make it easier to do so.

 ## "A robust and minimal calibration scheme"

 This is a demo of a simple widget that lets you, the user, calibrate your screen so that it can confidently display real-world distance units.
-Calibration is a big word, I hope the widget demonstrates sufficiently, that it is *quickly done* and *not a big deal*.
+Calibration is a big word; I hope the widget demonstrates sufficiently that it is *quickly done* and *not a big deal*.

 <div class="insert_calibration_widget"></div>